ashishtiwari1993/ashish.one/content/blogs/go-logs-on-elk.md

 In my case I used to go to every server and perform `grep`  on log files.

-ELKB Gives you an easy setup to shift all yours logs into one central Place which is Elasticsearch & With a beautiful kibana interface, You can visualize all your logs.
+ELKB Gives you an easy setup to move all yours logs into one central Place which is Elasticsearch & With a beautiful kibana interface, You can visualize all your logs.
 You can also make various types of dashboards.

 This is a very small use case I am going to convert but you can find lots of big problem solving use cases on the internet about ELKB.